 We can expect Netflix to try all measures to regain the lost revenue, but seeing what works and what doesn't will ultimately determine the future of streaming platforms and their relationship with the viewers.

-Shalaka is an associate market research analyst at G2.
-She is mesmerized by the way technology has affected our lifestyle throughout the years.
-Prior to joining G2, she worked as a merchandiser in the apparel industry and also had a stint as a content writer.
+Shalaka is a Market Research Analyst at G2, with a focus on data and design.
+Prior to joining G2, she has worked as a merchandiser in the apparel industry and also had a stint as a content writer.
 She loves reading and writing in her leisure.
-She's highly interested in the paranormal and continues to study the spirit world given a chance.